 Financial inclusion, innovation and economic development are cornerstones of the Saudi Vision 2030, which is driving the change to financial ecosystems in the Kingdom.

-There are three phases to the proposed Open Banking Initiative, beginning with a design phase in the first half of 2021, market implementation in second half of the year and going live by early or mid 2022.
+There are three phases to the Open Banking Initiative, beginning with a design phase in the first half of 2021.
+The market implementation phase started mid 2022, and banks are now required to open their APIs.